telerik/xamarin-forms-docs/controls/dataform/styling/dataform-styling-groups.md

 ## Example

-Here is an example that demonstrates how the data form group headers can be styled.
+Here is an example that demonstrates how to style the data form group headers.

 <snippet id='dataform-styling-groups-xaml'/>
 <snippet id='dataform-styling-groups-csharp'/>